Which previous study courses are eligible?

 Excellent English skills are a prerequisite for our programme.
 It is not mandatory to provide a certificate.
 If you have taken an English test such as the TOEFL, you can upload the result if you wish.

 How does the selection procedure work?

-Applicants are shortlisted by a selection panel based on their academic qualifications, their research accomplishments, and their motivation.
-We conduct Skype interviews with shortlisted candidates in February/March 2017.
-The best 25 candidates will be invited to an on site Selection Workshop in Cologne, which will take place from May 15 - 19, 2017.
-Invited candidates will receive the submitted host lab proposals already beforehand to give them a good overview about possible projects.
+Applicants are shortlisted by a selection panel based on their academic qualifications and research accomplishments.
+There will be an on site Selection Week in Cologne.
+Invited candidates will receive the submitted host lab proposals already beforehand to give them an overview about possible projects.
 The travel costs for the invited candidates will be refunded several weeks after the Selection Workshop.

-What happens during the Selection Workshop in Cologne?
+What happens during the Selection Week in Cologne?

-We provide free hotel accomodation in Cologne for invited applicants between May 14 - 19, 2017.
+We provide free hotel accomodation in Cologne for invited applicants.
 The candidates briefly present their recent research projects and are interviewed by two different PI panels.
 Possible projects can be discussed during the faculty poster session and social events.
 According to their interests, all candidates can visit up to 5 different labs of their choice.
 There will also be a CGA campus tour, a BBQ and student lunch, where you can interact current CGA students and PIs.
 Candidates will be informed if they received a position approximately 2 weeks after the Selection Workshop.

 When does the programme start?

 The programme will start between June 15 and October 1, 2017 on an individual basis.
-During a Welcome Day in October 2017, all class members will meet.
+During the Welcome Days in October 2017, all class members will meet.